LinosM/WeatherDashboard/README.md

 ## Overview

-This application ultilizes the OpenWeather API to show the current weather conditions along with the forcast for the next 5 days along with a history of previous searches
+This application ultilizes the OpenWeather API to show the current weather conditions along with the forcast for the next 5 days.
+The last 10 cities searched are also saved and stored on the left-hand side of the page.

 ## Link to Application